KilledByAPixel/Buddhabrot/README.md

 # [LIVE DEMO](https://killedbyapixel.github.io/Buddhabrot/)

 This tool is capable of generating high resoluton buddhabrot images.
-It will take a few hours to get decent results.
-The example screenshot was rendered at 4x resolution for about 24 hours!
+Low quality images can render in only a few seconds but it takes a few hours to get high quality results with a low brightness value.
+The example screenshot was rendered at 7680x4320 resolution for over 24 hours!

-For highest quality results use a brightness value of 1.

 ![Screenshot](/buddhabrot.jpg)